 - Shaft imbalances have similar characteristics to a radial load but flipped.
 The inner race will have the load effected zone since the radial load is stationary relative to the inner race.
 The outer race will have uniform damage since the radial load is rotating around it.

-Overloading can have similar symptoms as contamination, above.
+Overloading can have similar symptoms as contamination.
 Both issues create craters on the surface of the raceway which will cause excessive vibration and/or heat.

 If you think you have an overloaded bearing issue, then here are some helpful tips to correct the problem, depending on what the cause is:

-- Overloading from excessive axial or radial loads: add bearings or change the bearing size to reduce the pressure on each individual bearing.
+- If overloading is from excessive axial or radial loads: add bearings or change the bearing size to reduce the pressure on each individual bearing.

 - Adjust the contact angle on an angular contact bearing to optimize for the specific type of load.

-- If the damage is from high rotational speeds, switch to ceramic balls because they have a lower ball weight.
+- If overloading is from high rotational speeds, switch to ceramic balls because they have a lower ball weight.
 Also purchase a bearing with smaller balls, like our KH series of angular contact ball bearings.
 These options will decrease the centrifugal forces at high speeds.

 6. Underloaded Bearings

 Protect against underloaded bearing damage by properly preloading your bearings.
 Preloading a bearing means applying an axial force (independent of the application force) against the raceway to prevent skidding.
-This can be done using bearing offsets or a wave spring, among other methods.
+This can be done using bearing offsets or wave springs, among other methods.